Updated Fall 2021

 vii.
 Exterior Wood Sealers

-and showrooms.
-Can also be applied to raw wood or wood stained with Safecoat wood stains, and concrete or previously painted surfaces that are properly prepared.
+- AFM has a new exterior clear sealer called Polyureseal EXT which is an acrylic/polyurethane.
+It can be used on outdoor funiture.
+It can be applied to raw wood or wood stained with Safecoat wood stains, and concrete or previously painted surfaces that are properly prepared.

 2. Non-Toxic Tile, Concrete & Stone Sealers